 - adjustment of appearance/themes will be hidden

-- Double-tap to toggle Strong's numbers displaying (works only if a Bible translation contains
+- Double-tap to toggle Strong's numbers displaying (works only if a Bible module contains Strong's numbers).

-- Long touch for limiting Bible translation selection dropdown list
+- Long touch for limiting Bible module selection dropdown list

 (applicable when "Quick selection of modules" setting is on).